 1. Production flexibility.

-Factories are staggering shifts on the shop floor to help compensate for higher-than-normal absences.
+During COVID, factories staggered shifts on the shop floor to help compensate for higher-than-normal absences.
 Simultaneously, workers are being separated and required to keep a distance of at least 1.5 meters from their colleagues.

 Hiring a temporary ad-hoc workforce for a period of time might be a good idea to help manage overstressed tasks in the short term.
 This helps address the additional workload caused by absences and higher demand for certain products.